se-edu/learningresources/contents/java/JavaConcurrency.md

 * is a lightweight process that exists within a process
 * is an independent path of execution through program code
 * has its own call stack and can access shared data of other threads in the same process.

-When multiple threads execute code concurrently, it gives rise to multi-threading.

 ### Creating and Starting Threads
 There are two ways to create a thread in Java: